galaxyproject/admin-training/sessions/13-external-auth/ex1-pam-auth.md

 Successfully built python-pam
 Installing collected packages: python-pam
 Successfully installed python-pam-1.8.2
-You are using pip version 8.1.2, however version 9.0.1 is available.
-You should consider upgrading via the 'pip install --upgrade pip' command.
 ```

-## Section 2 - Update system
+## Section 2 - Add a new local user account

-We don't want to grant the `ubuntu` or `galaxy` user access to Galaxy or else we'd be sending our VM admin and Galaxy user passwords in the clear.
-Instead, we'll create a new system user, `galaxyuser`, to log in with.
-If you were connecting Galaxy to your institution's authentication system, you wouldn't perform the steps in this section.
+We don't want to grant the `ubuntu` or `galaxy` user access to Galaxy, because we would be sending our VM admin or Galaxy user password in the clear.
+Instead, we create a new regular local user on the VM, `galaxyuser`, to log in with.
+If you were connecting Galaxy to your institution's authentication system, you wouldn't need to perform the steps in this section.
 Creating users in that system would be done via whatever mechanisms are appropriate for that system.

 Create the user `galaxyuser` and set a nontrivial password that is not the same as `ubuntu`'s: